nununo/pyVela2017/README.md

+**USB HID interaction**

+* Requires the availability of supported USB HID input device.
+* Manipulate the device such that it generates the tracked events.
+* The *Web based monitoring and control*, described below, is a very useful tool in monitoring the input signal and adjusting the AGD thresholds that trigger different level interactions.

 **Web based monitoring and control**

 * Point a web browser to http://\<raspberry-pi-IP\>:\<port\>/, where \<port> is defined by `inputs.web.port` in the configuration (defaults to 8080).